Embankment Pier

 Embankment Pier is a pier on the River Thames in City of Westminster, London.
 It is located on the north bank of the river, immediately next to the Hungerford Bridge and directly outside the river entrance to Embankment Underground station.
 It is also conveniently close to Charing Cross railway station.

 Services

 The Embankment Pier is a departure point for the Thames River Sightseeing cruise, which operates between Westminster Pier and Greenwich Pier.

 Boat services go east (downriver) to Tower Bridge Quay for exploring the Tower of London, Tower Bridge and St Katharine Docks before continuing to Greenwich Pier and then returning.

-The pier is operated by London River Services and has ticket booths for both Thames River Sightseeing and Thames Clippers.
+The pier is operated by Uber Boat by Thames Clippers and has ticket booths for both Thames River Sightseeing and Thames Clippers.